 The Limits of Neo Liberalism - authority, sovereignty and the logic of competition; William Davies (2014).
-A cold analysis
+A well-written and thoughtful sociological analysis which can be read in full at the link

 The future of work; Jacob Morgan (2014).
 A useful overview - if a bit too American in its spirit!
+The link gives the entire book

 Reinventing Organisations; Frederic Laloux (2014) - a strange sort of book (which can be downloaded in full from the link) redolent of the American 1990s' style of Peter Senge et al who promised a more liberating type of organization.